Comparison

 1. 1Edit your video in InShot (trim, filters, music) and export without subtitles

-3. 3Upload the video, get automatic AI transcription (no manual typing), apply 13 animated effects, and export at 4K with no watermark
+3. 3Upload the video, get automatic AI transcription (no manual typing), apply word-level animated effects, and export at 4K with no watermark

 Manual Subtitles vs. AI Transcription

 The biggest difference between InShot and VideoCaptions.AI for captioning is automation.
-InShot has no auto-transcription feature — to add subtitles, you must either type each subtitle manually (positioning it on the timeline yourself) or import a pre-made SRT file from another service.
+InShot has no auto-transcription feature, to add subtitles, you must either type each subtitle manually (positioning it on the timeline yourself) or import a pre-made SRT file from another service.
 For a 60-second video with 150 words, manually typing and timing subtitles in InShot can take 20-30 minutes of tedious work.
 VideoCaptions.AI automates this entire process.
-Upload your video, and Whisper AI transcribes every word with frame-accurate timing in seconds.
-The transcription supports 99 languages and handles accents, background noise, and multiple speakers.
+Upload your video, and cloud AI transcribes every word with frame-accurate timing in seconds.
+The transcription supports 99+ languages and handles accents, background noise, and multiple speakers.
 You go from upload to fully-timed captions in under a minute, then spend your time on creative decisions (effects, styling, categories) rather than manual data entry.
-For creators who add captions to every video — and you should, given that 85% of social media video is watched without sound — the time savings from automated transcription compound dramatically.
+For creators who add captions to every video, and you should, given that 85% of social media video is watched without sound, the time savings from automated transcription compound dramatically.
 What takes 20+ minutes per video in InShot takes 2 minutes in VideoCaptions.AI.

 Mobile Editor vs. Browser Caption Tool